rmccrear/codex-lv4-may-2025/week_1/server-lesson-all.md

 ## Level 16: Manage Data — Create and Persist

-Lay the groundwork for working with data by breaking the classic CRUD flow into small, repeatable wins.
-Each level builds on the previous one so you can iterate confidently.
-Before we bring in a real SQL database like Supabase's Postgres, we'll keep data in simple in-memory arrays (declared as module-level globals) so you can focus on route behavior without worrying about persistence.
+The next series of levels introduces working with data through the classic CRUD (Create, Read, Update, Delete) operations.
+These levels break the CRUD flow into small, repeatable steps that build on each other, allowing you to iterate confidently.
+Instead of starting with a full SQL database like Supabase's Postgres, these levels use simple in-memory arrays (declared as module-level globals) so you can focus on understanding route behavior and data manipulation patterns without the complexity of database connections and persistence concerns.

 ### Why Start with In-Memory Data?